Secret recording sends ex-Atlantic City councilman to prison

 CAMDEN, N.J.
-(AP) — A former Atlantic City councilman once charged in a sex blackmail case that involved a secretly recorded video, a Baptist minister and a hooker has been sentenced to prison over another recording made by a co-owner of a Boardwalk rolling chair company.
+(AP) — John Schultz once avoided prison in a sex blackmail case that involved a secretly recorded video, a Baptist minister and a hooker in a motel room.

-John Schultz was sentenced Monday to six months in prison followed by six months of house arrest for conspiring to defraud the Internal Revenue Service of nearly $120,000 over a three-year period.
+But the former Atlantic City Councilman is headed to prison due in part to another secret recording: one made by a fellow co-owner of a Boardwalk rolling chair company that kept two sets of books to hide money from the Internal Revenue Service.

-The 74-year-old Schultz operated the rolling chair business with two others.
-The secret recording was made by a co-owner who was cooperating with the government and revealed that the company kept two sets of books to hide money from the IRS.
+The 74-year-old Schultz was sentenced Monday to six months in prison followed by six months of house arrest for conspiring to defraud the IRS of nearly $120,000 over three years.

-In federal court in Camden, Schultz admitted wrongdoing, saying, “It’s my own fault.”
+Schultz, who was granted pretrial intervention in the 2006 sex video case, admitted wrongdoing in the tax case in federal court in Camden.

 Most Read Stories